 Thinking, thinking and thinking about life coaching and me.
 Now I see that I can recreate for myself the dynamics of my education.
 I can make it as rich for myself as I want it to be.
 And I can keep a journal of my experiences, sharing it with my friends.

 If you’d like more information or want to make an appointment:

 Telephone: (615) 464-3791

 Years ago, I was stalked at work by a very intelligent sociopath.
-She was on the same team as me.
-What she did was go to each person who worked with us and told them a clever lie about me.
+We were on the same working team.
+She contacked each person who worked with us telling them a clever lie about me.
 Each lie was different and created to appeal to the prejudices of that person.

 This was gaslighting.
 Gaslighting involves a mental and emotional attack on your ability to see yourself and the people around you accurately.
 You stop being able to assess what is actually true or false.
 You don’t know who you can trust and who is dangerous to your well-being.
 You feel off balance and wounded inside you.
 Worse, you cannot tell where to go or what to do to help yourself.

 It can be a direct attack where your adversary is speaking directly to you telling you lies about you, others in your life, or your existence itself.
 They can do things and create situations for you that keep you off balance.
 Or gaslighting can involve an indirect assault involving gossip and creating rumors about you out of whole cloth.

 What I write might work a little bit if you live with them.
 But really, it will only help you get away from them with a lot of effort on your part.
 The reason is that as you work on yourself, they will only increase their efforts to harm you emotionally.